rmoesw01/Climateers/README.md

 Maximum temperature data was collected from the [NOAA](https://www.ncdc.noaa.gov/cdo-web/datasets) as global summary of the year from multiple climate stations around the world.
 The values were then averaged together for the years 1880 to 2010.
 A linear regression machine learning model was used with the inputs listed below.
 Originally, the snow data was also used as an input for all the other outputs, but because it varied so greatly from year to year, it was not a reliable input and caused the testing scores to decrease significantly.

-For the CO<sub>2</sub> model, the features are related to different fossil fuel emission concentrations in the atmosphere and variations in global temperature.
+For the CO<sub>2</sub> model, the selected features are related to different fossil fuel emission concentrations in the atmosphere and variations in global temperature.
 As a multivariate regression, correlation between these datapoints was shown to be linear.

 _Model Parameters_:
 - Maximum temperature (TMAX):